marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 2. Using a (proxied) QUIC connection as the signaling channel.
 QUIC's path validation logic is used to test connectivity of possible paths.

-The first mode doesn't require any changes to existing QUIC and ICE stacks.
+The first option merely documents how NAT traversal can be achieved using unmodified QUIC and ICE stacks.
 The only requirement is the ability to send and receive non-QUIC (STUN ({{!RFC5389}})) packets on the UDP socket that a QUIC server is listening on.
 However, it necessitates running a separate signaling channel for the communication between the two ICE agents.

-The second mode doesn't use ICE at all, although it makes use of some of the concepts, in particular the address matching logic described in {{!RFC8445}}.
-It is assumed that the nodes are connected via a proxied QUIC connection.
-Using the logic described in this documents, the nodes coordinate QUIC path validation attempts that create the necessary NAT bindings to achieve traversal of the NAT.
-This mechanism makes extensive use of the path validation mechanism described in
-{{!RFC9000}}.
-In addition to that, the QUIC server needs the capability to initiate path validation, which, as per {{!RFC9000}}, is solely executed by the client.
-Starting with a proxied QUIC connection allows the nodes to begin exchanging application data, and switch to the direct connection once it has been established and deemed suitable for the application's needs.
+The second option doesn't use ICE at all, although it makes use of some of the concepts, in particular the address matching logic described in {{!RFC8445}}.
+It is assumed that the nodes are connected via a proxied QUIC connection, for example using {{CONNECT-UDP-LISTEN}}.
+Using the QUIC extension defined in this documents, the nodes coordinate QUIC path validation attempts that create the necessary NAT bindings to achieve traversal of the NAT.
+This mechanism makes extensive use of the path validation mechanism described in {{!RFC9000}}.
+In addition, the QUIC server needs the capability to initiate path validation, which, as per {{!RFC9000}}, is solely executed by the client.
+Starting with a proxied QUIC connection allows the nodes to start exchanging application data right away, and switch to the direct connection once it has been established and deemed suitable for the application's needs.

 # Conventions and Definitions